About Us

 For our adult programs, we have developed partnerships with Employment Services and Ontario Works to help learners improve their essential skills.
 With greater self-esteem and confidence gained as a result of the workshops, courses and training offered by the WCLC, participants are able to seek employment, advance to higher positions with their current employer or look to post-secondary education to continue their growth.

 As a non-profit, charitable organization, we are led by a Board of Directors.
 The board sets the vision and the policies for the organization, while staff carry out the day to day work.
 The Board Members are elected at the Annual General Meeting, held each fall.
-The Board meets several times throughout the year to provide oversight, approve budgets and offer advise as needed.
+The Board meets several times throughout the year to provide oversight, approve budgets and offer advice as needed.

 Our goal is to support literacy, provide learning opportunities and offer a helping hand to those looking to better their circumstances.